front-end-foundations/session1/readme.md

 ## Homework

-1. Download Sublime text and install [Package Control](https://packagecontrol.io/) on your computer
+1. Download Sublime text and install [Package Control](https://packagecontrol.io/)
 1. Install [Emmet](https://packagecontrol.io/packages/Emmet) into Sublime text using Package Control
 1. Download the files as distributed in class from Github and, using [the notes below](https://github.com/front-end-foundations/session1#exercise---converting-to-standards), try to recreate the design we did in class from scratch
-1. Examine the provided homework samples (in the homeworksamples folder) in Chrome's developer tools.
-Pick two or three visual formatting features that appeal to you and try to apply them to your page.
+1. Examine the provided homework samples (in the `home-work-samples` folder) using Chrome's developer tools.
+Pick two or three visual formatting features that appeal to you and apply them to your page.
 Be sure to Google any CSS properties you are unfamiliar with.

 Note: the finished files I was working on in class can be [downloaded](https://github.com/front-end-foundations/session1/tree/work) from the `work` branch of this repo for reference.

-## Text Book

-This text book is available at the NYU bookstore or online.

-### HTML5 and CSS3: Building Responsive Websites

-#### Thoriq Firdaus, Ben Frain, Benjamin LaGrone

-Packt Publishing, ISBN 139781787124813

 ## Additional Reading